 April 22nd is Earth Day.
-And if you like to visit Pinterest like me, you’ll find gazillions of cutesy little crafts for kids to make to celebrate the Earth.
+And many people consider the entire month as Earth month.
+If you like to visit Pinterest, you’ll find gazillions of cutesy little crafts for kids to make to celebrate the Earth.
 The problem is that most of them use plastic bits and bobs that will eventually end up in a landfill, or paper that could have been saved…and it really saddens me.

-Today, I’ve got 25+ ideas for how you can celebrate Earth Day with your kids in a meaningful and fun way while honouring the very principles that will help keep our mother Earth healthy for years to come.
+Today, I’m sharing 25+ ways to celebrate Earth Day with your kids in a meaningful and fun way while honouring the very principles that will help keep our mother Earth healthy for years to come.

 Amazon Affiliate links are included in this post.
 Please read the disclosure for more details.

 Whether you go big or small in your Earth Day celebrations, just the fact that you want this day to be meaningful for your children says a lot about you – and it gives me hope for our future.

 - Go for a hike somewhere new.
 Try using Google Maps to find a natural area you haven’t explored, or a new trail system.